-When scouring for used cameras, there is always a risk getting ripped off; especially if you are not really familiar with usual market value of the cameras you are looking for.
+When scouring for used cameras, there is always a risk getting ripped off; especially if you are not really familiar with the usual market value of the cameras you are looking for.
 On some days though, you do hit the jackpot.
 This is how I felt when I scored my Nikon EM.
-I was originally looking for an Olympus OM1, but since I have a Nikon D40, I thought that finding a Nikon SLR instead, one with a prime lens, would benefit me more, since I can use the lens for my Nikon DSLR.
+I was originally looking for an Olympus OM1, but since I have a Nikon D40, I thought that finding a Nikon SLR with a prime lens instead would benefit me more since I can use the lens for my Nikon DSLR.
 I settled for a Nikon EM, that was sold by a shop owner for a relatively cheap price.
-For a 1979 camera, the one I got looked almost brand new.
-Either the original owner really takes care of his cameras well, or it was barely used.
+For a camera from 1979, the one I got looked almost brand new.
+Either the original owner really took care of their cameras well, or it was barely used.

 The Nikon EM was released in 1979.
-It is one the least expensive and most compact SLRs produced during its time.
-It has a standard Nikon bayonet F-mount, which means it can accommodate a variety of Nikon lenses.
-Mine particularly came with an E series 50mm prime lens with aperture ranging from f22 to f1.8.
-This camera is in a lot of ways limited; but such limitations, seem to be advantageous for a lomographer like me.
+It was one the least expensive and most compact SLRs produced during its time and it has a standard Nikon bayonet F-mount, which means it can accommodate a variety of Nikon lenses.
+Mine particularly came with an E series 50 mm prime lens with aperture ranging from f/22 to f/1.8.
+This camera is in a lot of ways limited; but such limitations, seem to be advantageous for a Lomographer like me.

-Another thing I love about the 50mm prime lens it came with is the fact that you do not need to be too close to your subject when taking photos; perfect for street photography.
-Taking portraits at f1.8 is as good as any Nikon SLR.
-The only down side is, you have to move far away backwards when taking group photos of 30 individuals and above.
+Another thing I love about the 50 mm prime lens it came with is the fact that you do not need to be too close to your subject when taking photos which makes it perfect for street photography.
+Taking portraits at f/1.8 is as good as any Nikon SLR.
+The only downside is, you have to move far away backward when taking group photos of 30 individuals and above.
 Be careful of that cliff behind you now.

 Lastly, if you just got your Nikon EM, you might think that the light meter needle does not work.
-After closing the back cover, you have to advance the film twice, before the needle starts working.
-A safeguard feature against half exposed, half burnt photos.
-I know we love those, but you’d have to do without them, when using this camera.
+After closing the back cover, you have to advance the film twice before the needle starts working.
+A safeguard feature against half-exposed and half-burnt photos.
+I know we love those, but you’d have to do without them when using this camera.

-I love my Nikon EM!
-It makes me look like a pro on the outside, while remaining carefree on the inside.
+I just love my Nikon EM!
+It makes me look like a pro on the outside while remaining carefree on the inside!